 It can be used fresh, dry, powdered, or as an essential oil

-Health benefits of rosemary include antioxidant protection, improving your mood and focus, relieve indigestion, improve immunity, boost eye health, stimulating hair growth, regulating blood glucose levels, and fighting inflammation and pain.
+Health benefits of rosemary include antioxidant protection, improving your mood and focus, relieving indigestion, improving immunity, boosting eye health, stimulating hair growth, regulating blood glucose levels, and fighting inflammation and pain.

-You can enjoy rosemary in different recipes, including tea, stew, soups, and savory dishes.
+You can enjoy rosemary in different recipes, including tea, stew, soups, smoothies, aromatherapy sprays, and savory dishes.